IAMSSROBINSON/C/08_manipulating_strings/110_reading_strings/notes.md

 ### fgets()

 - reads inputs from user
-- accepts all characters ad spaces as characters
+- accepts all characters and spaces as characters
 - assigns the string to a character array(*pointer) with string as its first argument
 - second argument should specify the number of characters to read
 - third argument should specify where to read from e.g. stdin for standard input